WhiteLady1/magic-8-ball-flutter/README.md

 # Magic 8 Ball 🎱

-My the first chaleng in the flutter bootcamp with dart.
+My first chaleng in the flutter bootcamp with dart.
 You can see my result here in GitHub :)

 ## My Goal